xfdingustc/OpenMAX/cn/chapter3.md

 **Table 3-6.
 OpenMAX Buffer Supplier Type Used in Tunnel Setup**

 ###3.1.2 Structures
 This section discusses the data structures defined in the OpenMAX core.
-The first two fields of each OpenMAX data structure denote the size of the structure and the version of type OMX_VERSIONTYPE, which is defined in section 3.1.2.4.
+The first two fields of each OpenMAX data structure denote the size of the structure and the version of type `OMX_VERSIONTYPE`, which is defined in section 3.1.2.4.
 The entity that allocates an OpenMAX structure is responsible for filling in these two values.

 ####3.1.2.1  OMX_COMPONENTREGISTERTYPE
 The `OMX_COMPONENTREGISTERTYPE` structure is used in the case of static linking of components to the core.
 The core optionally uses it to load the component and run the specific component initialization functions.

 `OMX_COMPONENTREGISTERTYPE` is defined as follows.